tiwarylab/GNN-PLUMED-Nucleation/README.md

 Inputs for well-tempered metadynamics simulations biasing along GNN-learned reaction coordinates.
 Details can be found in [this manuscript](http://arxiv.org/abs/2310.07927).
 Here we present a simplified procedure for constructing GNN RCs.

-- Train and save your GNN model using [pytorch](https://pytorch.org/).
-The GNN model used in this work can be found in [this github](https://github.com/mys007/ecc/tree/release).
+- Train and save the GNN model with [Pytorch](https://pytorch.org/).
+The GNN models used in this work can be found in [this github](https://github.com/mys007/ecc/tree/release).

-- Convert the saved pytorch model into libtorch version so PLUMED can take it as inputs.
+- Convert the saved Pytorch model into libtorch version so PLUMED can take it as inputs.
 This is achieved via [```jit.trace```](https://pytorch.org/docs/stable/jit.html#) function.

 - Perform well-tempered metadynamics with MD engines patched with PLUMED.
-PLUMED needs to be compiled with Pytorch module.
+PLUMED needs to be compiled with [PYTORCH_MODEL](https://mlcolvar.readthedocs.io/en/latest/plumed.html) module.
 Instructions are provided in [this colab tutorial](https://colab.research.google.com/drive/1dG0ohT75R-UZAFMf_cbYPNQwBaOsVaAA).